BMTechno/succintly/README.md

 # succintly
-just a few items on Android Apps from existing curriculum
+just a few items on Android Apps from existing codebases